The One Type of Emergency Supply We Need More Of...

-For a cooking method that takes up very little storage space or is easily portable, heat tablets may be the way to go.
+For a cooking method that takes up very little storage space and is easily portable, heat tablets may be the way to go.

 First used by the military, heat tablets are made of three different chemicals: trioxane, hexamine or methenamine (Hexamethylenetetramine).
 They light readily and can be used as fire-starters or to fuel small stoves to heat water or soup.

 Two hexamine tablets will bring a cup of liquid to a boil in minutes and will continue to burn for twelve to fifteen minutes.
 They should be used in well-ventilated areas (especially Trioxane), and care should be used not to burn yourself by getting too close to the invisible flame as it is extremely hot.
 Protect your stove from the wind if possible.

 If you find yourself without a stove, you can create a small one by cleaning a tuna can and punching a few holes in the side of it for an oxygen supply.
 Set the can on a level, fireproof surface, burn a tablet or two in it, and place your pan on top of the can.

 These tablets are shelf-stable and will last for a long time.
 They do not evaporate, except for Trioxane, which will do so if there is even a pin-prick in its packaging.